dwyl/technical-glossary/README.md

 It's not enough for _you_ to know that it worked (or failed), you need to **share _everything_ you learned** along the way.

+### Syntactic Sugar

-**Syntactic Sugar** - syntactic sugar refers to syntax in a language that is designed to make things easier to read.
+Syntactic sugar refers to syntax in a language that is designed to make things easier to read.
 The syntax makes the language "sweeter" to use as things can be expressed more clearly or concisely.
 Something can be considered "syntactic sugar" if it could be removed from the language without